Many birth control pills were discontinued by the manufacturers in June 2018.

 Can I request a different medication if I don’t want the FDA-approved equivalent?

 If you are using our telemedicine (online doctor visit) service, our team is always happy to discuss with you other options.
-Otherwise, you need to speak to your provider.
+Otherwise, you need to ask your provider about your options.